CRosenauer/CR-Engine/UPDATE.md

  updates to the CR-Engine.
 For a more general overview see repository notes.

+# Feburary, 11, 2020
+ This update note is somewhat sparce as I am currently finishing my midterms, but will be completed shortly.
+ Foreground and background functionality has been included to a certain extent.
+It is not 100% complete but functional to a usable extent.

+ I will elaborate on the functionality in the near future.

 # January, 25, 2020
  In this update a few new things have been added.
 Firstly, Entities are now rendered based on their z position, or